Robbie Grossman Player Props: Rangers vs. Astros

 Robbie Grossman At The Plate

-- Grossman is hitting .143 with a double, a home run and three walks.
+- Grossman has a double, a home run and three walks while hitting .143.

-- In four of 11 games this season, Grossman has had at least one hit, including one game with multiple hits.
+- Grossman has picked up a hit in four games this year (36.4%), including one multi-hit game.

-- He has homered in one of 11 games, and in 2.6% of his plate appearances.
+- He has hit a home run in one of 11 games, and in 2.6% of his plate appearances.

 - In two games this season, Grossman has picked up an RBI, and in both of those games he had multiple runs batted in.